-In consultation with the Manager of Student Disability Services, MSAT Admissions Committee and the Program Chair, the Dean of the IIa Faye Miller School of Nursing & Health Professions (IFM SNHP) will have the authority to make the final determination regarding the ability of a particular student to enter and/or continue in the program.
-Any evidence of a possible inability to meet the technical standards may be cause for further student evaluation at the MSAT Program's discretion.
-Fulfillment of the technical standards for graduation from the UIW MSAT program does not mean that the graduate will be able to fulfill the technical requirements or the essential functions and skills of all athletic training roles.
-Students should research roles and opportunities within the athletic training profession prior to application.
+In consultation with the Manager of Student Disability Services, HCS Admissions Committee and the Program Chair, the Dean of the IIa Faye Miller School of Nursing & Health Professions (IFM SNHP) will have the authority to make the final determination regarding the ability of a particular student to enter and/or continue in the program.
+Any evidence of a possible inability to meet the technical standards may be cause for further student evaluation at the HCS Program's discretion.

-Temporary Disabilities: Although ADA guidelines and State of Texas Law do not require academic programs to provide accommodations to students with temporary disabilities (disabilities less than 3 months), the MSAT Program, in consultation with the Office of Student Disability Services, may decide on a case-by-case basis to provide accommodations and support to temporarily disabled students.
-The MSAT Program may require medical provider release to return to the classroom and/or clinical setting following any temporary disability.
+Temporary Disabilities: The Office of Student Disability Services provides accommodations and support to temporarily disabled students.
+The HCS Program may require medical provider release to return to the classroom and/or clinical setting following any temporary disability.